Dosing & Administration | TRINTELLIX (vortioxetine)

 How does dosing fit into the story?

-Once-daily dosing with or without food1
+TRINTELLIX has once-daily oral dosing with or without food1

 Tablets shown not actual size.